 It may be a good idea for you to talk to an Occupational Therapist on 020 7974 4000 to discuss any issues you may have with showering, washing or bathing.

 If equipment won't meet your needs you may want to consider adapting your facilities such as having a ramp or shower hoist fitted.
-The Complex adaptations section has more details, including information about the Disabled Facilities Grant for people that do not live in Council properties.
+The Equipment and technology to help you section has more details, including information about the Disabled Facilities Grant for people that do not live in Council properties.

 Using the toilet